gauravbhand1611/oms-documentation/documents/retail-operations/available-to-promise/bopis-rule.md

 For example, let’s assume the retailer wants to enable store pickup at their three stores, but not at their warehouses.

-Here's how you can Set up the Store Pickup Rule Using the ATP App:
+Here's how you can set up the Store Pickup rule Using the ATP App:

 **Navigate to the Store Pickup Page:**
    Go to the `Store Pickup` page within the `ATP App`.